Significant-Gravitas/AutoGPT/docs/content/server/new_blocks.md

 - Shopify - Create/Read/Update/Delete Products, Orders, Customers
 - WooCommerce - Create/Read/Update/Delete Products, Orders, Customers
 - Squarespace - Create/Read/Update/Delete Pages, Products, Orders

+## Agent Templates we want to see

+### Data/Information

+- Summarize top news of today, of this week, this month via Apple News or other large media outlets BBC, TechCrunch, hackernews, etc
+- Create, read, and summarize substack newsletters or any newsletters (blog writer vs blog reader)
+- Get/read/summarize the most viral Twitter, Instagram, TikTok (general social media accounts) of the day, week, month
+- Get/Read any LinkedIn posts or profile that mention AI Agents
+- Read/Summarize discord (might not be able to do this because you need access)
+- Read / Get most read books in a given month, year, etc from GoodReads or Amazon Books, etc
+- Get dates for specific shows across all streaming services
+  - Suggest/Recommend/Get most watched shows in a given month, year, etc across all streaming platforms